gitkraken/gitkraken-client-docs/gitkraken-client/commit-signing-with-gpg.md

 On <kbd>Signing key</kbd>, click on <kbd>Browse</kbd> and select the `.pub` key file previously generated.

 ####Create allowed_signers file

 This file is needed to verify the key used to sign the commits is valid and known by git.

 [See this documentation to create the allowed_signers file](https://git-scm.com/docs/git-config#Documentation/git-config.txt-gpgsshallowedSignersFile)

 On your terminal, run:
 ```
 touch ~/.ssh/allowed_signers
 echo "$(git config --get user.email) namespaces=\"git\" $(cat ~/.ssh/<MY_KEY>.pub)" >> ~/.ssh/allowed_signers
 ```

-And select the file in Gitkraken client.
+And select the file in GitKraken Client.

-####Enable Commit Signing by Default in Gitkraken:
+####Enable Commit Signing by Default in GitKraken Client:

 Preferences > GPG > Sign Commits/Tags By default